hbctraining/Intro-to-R/README.md

 > These materials are developed for a trainer-led workshop, but also amenable to self-guided learning.

+### Learning Objectives

+* Become comfortable with RStudio (a graphical interface for R)
+* Fluently interact with R using RStudio
+* Become familiar with R syntax
+* Understand data structures in R
+* Inspect and manipulate data structures
+* Install packages and use functions in R
+* Visualize data using simple and complex plotting methods

 ### Contents

 | Lessons            | Estimated Duration |